hansake/IoT_MQTT_Node-RED_example/README.md

 It is assumed that the Arduino development environment is installed.

-Download from the source directory and open it in the Arduino development environment.
+Download "ArdMQTTio.ino" from the source directory and open it in the Arduino development environment.
-Then upload the code to the Arduino and it will be started.
+Then upload the code to the Arduino UNO and the program will be started.

 ### Raspberry Pi
 Install the Mosquitto MQTT broker (http://mosquitto.org/) on Raspberry Pi using the following steps: